Routing Design Rule Types Available for PCB Layout in Altium Designer

 Configure the Constraints for each layer stack in the design.

-• Layer Attributes Table - the grid region at the bottom of the dialog displays all signal layers defined in the layer stack, unless the Use Impedance Profile option is enabled.
+• Layer Attributes Table - the grid region at the bottom of the dialog displays all signal layers defined in the layer stack unless the Use Impedance Profile option is enabled.
 If this option is enabled, then only the layers available as part of the selected impedance profile will be displayed.
-The minimum, maximum and preferred routing widths are displayed, as well as other layer-specific information.
-The routing width fields can be set globally by defining the values in the constraint fields above the image, or individually by typing values directly into the table.
+The minimum, maximum and preferred routing widths and other layer-specific information are displayed.
+The routing width fields can be set globally by defining the values in the constraint fields above the image or individually by typing values directly into the table.
 When the Use Impedance Profile option is enabled, the required width entries will be automatically calculated and entered for each layer in the table.
-In this mode the Preferred Width values cannot be edited, but the Min Width and Max Width values can.
+In this mode, the Preferred Width values cannot be edited, but the Min Width and Max Width values can.

 Rule Application